-Iowa AmeriCorps State Funding Announcement 2022-2023 Competitive Grants
+Iowa AmeriCorps State Funding Announcement 2022-2023 Planning Grants

-The Iowa Commission on Volunteer Service (Volunteer Iowa) is pleased to announce a Request for Applications for existing and previous AmeriCorps grantees to be considered for competitive funding for Iowa AmeriCorps State for program year 2022-2023.
+The Iowa Commission on Volunteer Service (Volunteer Iowa) is pleased to announce a Request for Applications for Iowa AmeriCorps State Planning Grants for program year 2022-2023.

 What is AmeriCorps State?

 Iowa AmeriCorps State is a national service program that involves individuals (“members”) providing service to address critical needs in their communities.
 AmeriCorps members also mobilize community volunteers and strengthen the capacity of the organizations they serve.
 In exchange for a term of service, members typically receive a living allowance and other benefits from the sponsor organization while serving.
 Upon successful completion of their service, members earn an education award to help pay for education costs at qualified institutions of higher education, to pay for educational training, or to repay qualified student loans.
 Individuals may serve in AmeriCorps from age 17 and up.
 Iowa AmeriCorps State engages the energy and idealism of the citizens of Iowa in meeting the most vital education, economic opportunity, health, environmental, disaster preparedness, public safety, and veterans’ needs in our communities.
 Iowa’s AmeriCorps State portfolio currently consists of over 20 programs with more than 800 members serving in full- or part- time positions.
 These programs operate throughout the state to address critical community needs.
 See https://www.volunteeriowa.org/individuals/americorps for more general information about AmeriCorps.

 Planning grants support organizations with funds to allow them to work on plans for the design and implementation of new AmeriCorps State programs.

 AmeriCorps Priorities for 2022-2023